 Early help means providing support as soon as a problem emerges.
 As part of your area's local multi-agency safeguarding arrangements there will be processes in place around the assessment of children who may benefit from early help.
-In the Working Together revised guidance 2018 it says that practitioners should, in particular, be alert to the potential need for early help for a range of children including
+In Working Together to Safeguard Children revised guidance 2023 it says that practitioners should, in particular, be alert to the potential need for early help for a range of children including